Cayman Islands Travel & Tourism F.A.Qs

 Are cruise ships banned from the Cayman Islands?

-Seaports will remain shut until 1 September 2020 for visitors and returning residents, according to decisions taken by Cabinet.
+Yes.
+Seaports remain shut for visitors and returning residents, according to decisions taken by Cabinet.
 Exceptions will continue to be made for essential services, health emergencies and to accommodate emergency evacuations organised by the Governor's Office.

 How are cruise ships screened for health when it comes to COVID-19?